jxm020202/DietPlanner/README.md

 # DietPlanner

-DietPlanner is a JavaScript-based application designed to help users plan their diet and manage their nutritional intake.
+DietPlanner is a database system design to help users plan their diet and manage their nutritional intake.
 This project is part of the Business Intelligence [INMT5526] course and Bloom Launchpad.

 ## Project Overview